 So you put in the hard work to get your principal and PTA on board, applied for grants, tested the soil, established beds, and put in a school veggie garden.
 You've battled pests, diseases, bizarre weather, and you and the school garden have survived.
 Now you are seeing the fruits, literal and otherwise, of your labor; students are learning in the garden, being curious about the natural world, and now you have a veritable cornucopia of produce.
 But what do you do with the kohlrabi, arugula, and chard???

 This cookbook (and more often, non-cooking book) is designed to prepare fall and spring veggies in your classroom.
-The following recipes were plucked from the interwebs because they 1.)
-Use garden produce, 2.) have few additional ingredients, 3.) can be prepared quickly and without a kitchen, 4.) and are easy to serve to students.
+The following recipes were plucked from the internet because they: 1) Use garden produce, 2) have few additional ingredients, 3) can be prepared quickly and without a kitchen, and 4) are easy to serve to students.
 Most still require some specialized equipment such as a blender or food processor, hot plate, or crockpot, but we tried to keep it simple and provide a range of options where you can find something that meets your needs.

 Tips for Cooking in the Classroom